Caller to middle school allegedly threatened to kill principal

 Duering said Roque never went to the school on Thursday.

-Police expect Roque to be charged with making terroristic threats, which is a Class 3 felony, and intimidation by phone, which is a Class 3 misdemeanor.
+Police expect Roque to be charged with making terroristic threats, which is a Class III felony, and intimidation by phone, which is a Class III misdemeanor.